 With a rich history of immigration, Canada is very welcoming with a multicultural society.
-Canada always needs the skills, talents and enthusiasm of newcomers to continue to grow and contribute to its economy.
+Canada always needs the skills, talents, and enthusiasm of newcomers to continue to grow and contribute to its economy.

 Today, Canada is home to immigrants from all over the world, and it continues to attract people from all over the world who want to migrate to Canada and live there.

-Immigrants are attracted to this beautiful country as it promises stability, prosperity and peace.
+Immigrants are attracted to this beautiful country as it promises stability, prosperity, and peace.

 Canada’s Labour Force

 Canada’s labour force currently stands at over 19 million people.
 The Canadian labour force is split among numerous industries.
-According to the latest available data from 2019, 1.45 percent worked in agriculture, 19.48 percent in industry and 79.07 percent in other industries.
+According to the latest available data from 2019, 1.45 percent worked in agriculture, 19.48 percent in industry, and 79.07 percent in other industries.

-Despite having the 10th largest labour force participation rate in the world, Canada faces the problem of an ageing labour force.
+Despite having the 10th largest labour force participation rate in the world, Canada faces the problem of an aging labour force.
 In 2019, the average age of the Canadian labour force was 40.8 years old.

 By 2019, 17.9 percent of the population was above the age of sixty-five, 66.1 percent were between the ages of fifteen and sixty-four while 16 percent were aged fourteen and below, with a population growth rate of 1.4 percent from 2018 to 2019.

-As such, Canada has since turned to immigration to compensate for its lack of skilled workers combined with an ageing labour force.
+As such, Canada has since turned to immigration to compensate for its lack of skilled workers combined with an aging labour force.
 According to the latest Statistics Canada survey, over 80 percent of Canada's population growth in the first three months of 2020 was due to immigration.

 Canada’s main industries